 Filing An Appeal

-If you wish to file an appeal, you must notify the Student Honor Council in writing of your intent within fifteen (15) business days after the Board's written decision is mailed to you.
+If you wish to file an appeal, you must notify the Student Honor Council in writing of your intent within five (5) business days after the Board's written decision is emailed to you.
 You should know that the Dean of the college in which the incident occurred may also appeal the decision.
 While you may appeal both the finding of responsibility and the penalty, the Dean may appeal the penalty only.

 After notifying the Student Honor Council of your intent to appeal the decision, you then have ten (10) additional business days to submit the written appeal to the Honor Council Executive Committee.
 You should know that in reviewing your request, Executive Committee members (or their designees):